Scripting Guide

 Checking date field presence

 Date fields are () (unit) when not set, not an empty string.
-Always check the type before string operations:
+Always check the type:

 let d = note.fields["due_date"];